my-realm/oc/doc/ah.md

     Such articles serve as a resource within the serious and legal purpose, of evaluating the penalties and punishments that are to be levied upon those types of wrongdoers, in due course of time.

 [^3]: Bisantz, Ann M. & Vicente, Kim J. (1994).
-“Making the Abstraction Hierarchy Concrete”, *International Journal of Human-Computer Studies Vol 40-1, pp. 83-117.* Available: http://www.eng.buffalo.edu/~bisantz/pubs/revision.html
+“Making the Abstraction Hierarchy Concrete”, *International Journal of Human-Computer Studies Vol 40-1, pp. 83-117.* Searchable via: https://scholar.google.com/citations?user=yFs-PHYAAAAJ&hl=en